Dev4LifeV/search_and_stay_test/README.md

 Looks like a simple CRUD app, but it is not.

-This application was built using Flutter/Dart, Android/Kotlin and iOS/Swift.
-Every API handling (except Google authentication) is being managed by its respective native side (Swift, in case of iOS, and Kotlin in case of Android).
+This application was built using Flutter/Dart, Android/Kotlin, and iOS/Swift.
+Except for Google authentication, every API handling is managed by its respective native side (Swift for iOS and Kotlin for Android).

-Thanks to Flutter MethodChannels (to get acquainted of more details, visit <a href=https://docs.flutter.dev/development/platform-integration/platform-channels>Writing custom platform-specific code</a>), Flutter can communicate to the native sides to send and receive data through separate channels.
-That means you can have different channels for different API handling (e.g. one for biometrics, one for camera, etc).
+Thanks to Flutter MethodChannels (to learn more, visit <a href=https://docs.flutter.dev/development/platform-integration/platform-channels>Writing custom platform-specific code</a>), Flutter can communicate with the native sides to send and receive data through separate channels.
+This means that you can have different channels for different API handling (e.g., one for biometrics, one for the camera, etc.).

-The motivation to build this application is to showcase Flutter working with native APIs through MethodChannels and demonstrate the articulation of my skills within the framework.
+The motivation for building this application is to showcase Flutter's ability to work with native APIs through MethodChannels and demonstrate my skills within the framework.

 <h1>Getting started</h1>

-- To test in iOS devices, check if you are using a MacOS system to build and run the app properly.
+- To test on iOS devices, ensure that you are using a macOS system to build and run the app properly.

-- Look if you have an Integrated Development Environment with Flutter enabled (IDE; Visual Studio Code, Android Studio, etc) installed properly on your machine.
+- Check if you have an Integrated Development Environment with Flutter enabled (such as Visual Studio Code, Android Studio, etc.) installed properly on your machine.

-- Open a terminal and run <code>git -v</code> to look for Git is set up.
+- Open a terminal and run <code>git -v</code> to check if Git is set up.

-- On the same terminal, run <code>flutter doctor</code> to see whether Flutter is installed and configured accordingly in your system.
+- On the same terminal, run <code>flutter doctor</code> to see whether Flutter is installed and configured properly on your system.
 If not, you can follow the step-by-step documentation <a href="https://docs.flutter.dev/get-started">here</a>.

-- Clone the repository through CLI (<code>git clone https://github.com/Dev4LifeV/search_and_stay_test</code>) or through <a href="x-github-client://openRepo/https://github.com/Dev4LifeV/search_and_stay_test">GitHub Desktop</a> and place in your favorite directory.
+- Clone the repository through the CLI (<code>git clone https://github.com/Dev4LifeV/search_and_stay_test</code>) or through <a href="x-github-client://openRepo/https://github.com/Dev4LifeV/search_and_stay_test">GitHub Desktop</a> and place it in your favorite directory.

-- Open your IDE and locate for the project folder.
+- Open your IDE and locate the project folder.

-- Then start the project by selecting in which system (iOS or Android device) do you want to build and run through your IDE.
+- Then, start the project by selecting which system (iOS or Android device) you want to build and run through your IDE.